amasad/debug_utils/README.md

 ### Chrome extension

-The easiest way to install is to grab the [chrome extension](https://chrome.google.com/webstore/detail/djailkkojeahmihdpcelmmobkpepmkcl) which will add the utility functions to your command Line API (only accessible via the console).
+The easiest way to install is to grab the [chrome extension](https://chrome.google.com/webstore/detail/djailkkojeahmihdpcelmmobkpepmkcl) which will add the utility functions (described below) to your JavaScript console.

 ### Script

-Grab `du.js` and add it in script tag on your page, which will make all the the functions accessible from anywhere in your code.
+Grab `du.js` and add it in script tag on your page, which will make all the the functions (described below) available under the `window.debugUtils` namespace.

 ### Node.js